Widukind/widukind.jl/README.md

 # DB.nomics for Julia

-This package gives the possibility of downloading DB.nomics data into Julia.
+This package gives the possibility of downloading DB.nomics series in Julia.

 **`DB.nomics <https://db.nomics.world/>`_ is a database of international macroeconomic data collected on public web servers of statistical offices worldwide.**